 What Iron Man 2 Contributes to the MCU:

 - War Machine – James Rhodes finally gets in the suit.
 Of course, he had to steal it from Stark to make it happen, and then he had the audacity to get Justin Hammer to pimp it out for him.
 However it had to go down, I looooovvve the War Machine design.
 It’s totally a teenage boy’s wet dream: “You know what would make the Iron Man armor even cooler?
 A Gatling gun!”
-I loose it every time I watch Stark and Rhodey finally go back to back against those damn Hammer drones.
-It’s pure, pulpy, Marvel mayhem.
+Stark and Rhodey back to back against those damn Hammer drones is pure, pulpy, Marvel mayhem.

 - Senator Stern – Hail Hydra.
 Who knew that Gary Shandling’s weasely senator would reappear in The Winter Soldier, but any opportunity to watch that guy snivel is one worth appreciating.
-After all, “It’s funny how annoying a little prick can be.”
+“It’s funny how annoying a little prick can be.”
+Snort.

 - Captain America’s Shield – The Super Soldier Program was alluded to in The Incredible Hulk, but Stark’s junk pile discovery is our first real acknowledgment that Captain America fought the good fight during World War II.